|

 children, Lana

-& Patrick & two grand daughters, Brydie Jayne, born 7th
+& Patrick & three grand daughters, Brydie Jayne born 7th

 Newcastle Port Authority